What is jewellery remodelling?

 People choose to remodel jewellery for various reasons, such as:

-• Modernizing an old or outdated design (e.g., turning a vintage ring into a sleek, contemporary band).
+• Modernising an old or outdated design (e.g., turning a vintage ring into a sleek, contemporary band).

 • Repurposing sentimental jewellery (e.g., using a grandmother’s diamond to create a new engagement ring).